NPX2218/NPX2218/README.md

 <br />

-I'm a self-taught FrontEnd developer from India and America
+Hello I'm Neel!
+I'm a Computer Science and Mathematics major at Northeastern University, expecting to graduate in 2029.

 **About me**